Rivers of Kaokoland and Damaraland

 Woman wear few clothes apart from a loin cloth or goat skinned mini-skirt, they rub their bodies with red ochre and fat to protect themselves from the sun and gives their appearance a rich red color.
 Homesteads are cone shaped structures made from Mopani, mud and cattle dung.
 During the year the family will move from one home to another in search of grazing for their livestock.

-Wild Camping at van Zyl’s Camp.
+Wild Camping before van Zyl’s.

 Ruppell's ParrotDay 3: 70km